Laptop Purchasing Advice

 Please note: there is no obligation to purchase hardware/software from the UM Computer Showcase; links to products are provided simply as a courtesy.

 Check out prices both online and in stores for laptop deals.
-Be sure to include the UM Computer Showcase in your search, as it offers attractive laptop prices for registered students and almost all computers include a 3-year warranty.
-Dell computers even come with Complete Care, which covers accidental damage.
+Be sure to include the UM Computer Showcase in your search, as it offers attractive laptop prices for registered students.
 Showcase discounts are available to incoming law students in May and August.
 When you contact the store be certain to tell them you are an admitted law student.

-To fully use the Law School's network resources, we strongly recommend that your computer have either Windows 7 (any version), Windows 8 or 8 Pro, or Mac OSX 10.6.8 or higher operating systems.
+To fully use the Law School's network resources, we strongly recommend that your computer have either Windows 7 or higher, or Mac OSX 10.6.8 or higher operating systems.

 In case you need to upgrade your operating system to one of those recommended by the Law School, the Showcase offers software at deeply discounted prices for enrolled students, including: